KSYN

-KSYN (92.5 FM), known as "Kissin' 92.5", is a CHR radio station licensed to Joplin, Missouri.
-It serves the "Four-State Region."
-Cities in KSYN's primary coverage area include: Joplin, Neosho, Monett, and Nevada, Missouri; Pittsburg, Parsons, Fort Scott, and Chanute, Kansas; Miami and Vinta, Oklahoma; and Bella Vista, Rogers, and Bentonville, Arkansas.
+KSYN (92.5 FM), known as "Kissin' 92.5", is a contemporary hit radio radio station licensed to Joplin, Missouri.
+It serves the "Four-State Region".
+Cities in KSYN's primary coverage area include Joplin, Neosho, Monett, and Nevada, Missouri; Pittsburg, Parsons, Fort Scott, and Chanute, Kansas; Miami and Vinta, Oklahoma; and Bella Vista, Rogers, and Bentonville, Arkansas.

 Founder

 KSYN was founded in 1960 by William B. "Bill" Neal.
 Following an injury that occurred during the Battle of the Bulge, Neal was transferred to Paris, France where he began his career in broadcasting with the Armed Forces Radio Service.
 In addition to KSYN, Neal owned WMBH and founded Joplin AM station KQYX.
 In 2000, Neal was awarded the Pioneer in Broadcasting Award from Missouri Southern State University in recognition of his work in the development of FM radio and for his role in popularizing the modern AM talk radio format.
 He is also one of only six individuals to be honored with the Lifetime Member award from the Missouri Broadcasters Association.